-I didn't think about my layover in Dubai which is 9 hours.
+My layover in Dubai for 9 hours didn’t help.
 I felt energized from my 9h and 35m flight to Dubai because I was asleep the entire time.
 But, then, the arrival in Dubai was 23:15 (3:15 in Manila).
 I felt restless, annoyed, and tired while waiting for my connecting flight.
 9 hours in the airport felt like days.

 Good news: I got upgraded to business class to Stockholm!

 When I arrived in Stockholm, I had jet lag; I was exhausted, my stomach was acting up, dehydrated, you name it!
 On my way back to the Philippines, I had a bad flight experience.
 Not because of the airlines, but because of the inconsiderate people in the flight.
 For some reason, they thought that it was a good idea to take pictures with flash.
 I kid you not; there were dimmed lights already, so people already started sleeping.
 I had troubles falling asleep because they are too noisy, so I was happy when I was about to sleep.

 I woke up panicky because there were flashing lights, I thought something’s happening!
 It turns out that these people were busy taking pictures of themselves.
 It went on almost the entire flight.

 Anyway, I may only have a few long-haul flights, but as a newbie to it, I’d love to share with my guide to long-haul flights based on what I have learned from my previous long-haul flights.